WilmerRS/hbomax-clon/README.md

 ## 🗼 Design

-The design of this page was inspired by the design of <a href="https://play.hbomax.com/"> MadeByShape </a>.
+The design of this page was inspired by the design of <a href="https://play.hbomax.com/"> HboMax </a>.